ninoespina36/my-portfolio/src/static/worksData.md

 works: [
     {
         name: FA Agency,
-        description: FA Agency is a company that focuses on Artist Management and Artist Bookings in the dance music industry.
-Based in Southeast Asia.,
+        description: "FA Agency is a company that focuses on Artist Management and Artist Bookings in the dance music industry.
+Based in Southeast Asia.",
         link: https://faagencyofficial.com/,
         image: ../images/works/faagency.png,
         screens: {